zakariaf/whisperwave/README.md

 - Turkish, Persian/Farsi, and more!

 ### **Translation Engine**
-- Translations are powered by OpenAI's GPT-3.5 Turbo model
+- Translations are powered by OpenAI's GPT-4o mini model
 - All translations use the OpenAI API regardless of which transcription mode you select
 - An OpenAI API key is required for translation functionality